A Look At The Opportunity For Customer Service Automation In Telecom

 - Modify plans: Whether it’s adding a line, changing plans or adding roaming for an upcoming international trip, AI connects in real-time to back-end systems to close tickets.

 - Incentives to churning customers: Only 28% of telecom companies offer an incentive to avoid churning 5.
 An AI Agent identifies which churning customers are high-value and worth the cost of an incentive.
-These customers are offered a promotion at the initial termination request.
+The AI Agent offers a promotion at the initial termination request.

-- Account termination: If a customer does terminate a contract, AI easily communicates with the customer and makes updates on the back-end.
+- Account termination: A customer terminates a contract, AI easily communicates with the customer and makes updates on the back-end.
 There’s no delay in completing a request.
-It’s easy, so the relationship ends on a positive note.
+The relationship ends on a positive note.

-- Billing questions: If a customer has a question on a new charge or why the amount changed from month-to-month, an AI Agent either responds immediately or gathers necessary data before elevating to human agents.
+- Billing questions: A customer has a question on a new charge or why the amount changed from month-to-month.
+An AI Agent either responds immediately or gathers necessary data before elevating to human agents.

 - Network issues: An AI Agent reactively gives updates to a customer about an issue or proactively lets someone know about planned service and outages.

 - Delivery fulfillment: Conversational AI agents keep customers updated on the status of new hardware or parts.

 - Product / Service research: For prospective customers, an AI Agent guides a customer through the discovery and research process.
 It helps people compare plans.
-Virtual agents drive profitability through up-selling.
+A Virtual agent drives profitability through up-selling.

 - Reduce truck roll: AI Agents help customers help themselves.
-It helps troubleshoot issues, activate a SIM card or reconfigure equipment.
+They can help troubleshoot issues, activate a SIM card or reconfigure equipment.

-Our society is addicted to data.
 Whether we’re streaming TV or reading the news on the go, we’re consuming data 24/7.
-Because the services telecom companies provide are so fundamental to our lives, when there’s an issue, we expect swift resolutions.
-Negative customer experiences boost churn and can cause brand degradation over time, while positive customer experiences can be what keeps customers around.
+Telecom companies provide services that are fundamental to our lives.
+We expect swift resolutions when there’s an issue.
+Negative customer experiences boost churn and can cause brand degradation over time.
+Positive customer experiences can keep customers around.

 Customer service automation empowers telecom companies to put the experience of their consumers first.
 Let us show you how quickly we can launch a powerful support organization run by human and machine intelligence.
 Schedule a demo.

 - American Customer Satisfaction Index: https://www.theacsi.org/news-and-resources/customer-satisfaction-reports/reports-2019/acsi-telecommunications-report-2018-2019/acsi-telecommunications-report-2018-2019-download